yvens94/AWS/README.md

 ### Order History Service:

-Enable seamless access to order history directly from the Vensyshop mobile application.
+Enable seamless access to order history directly from the Cadabra mobile application.
 Utilize AWS services to ensure efficient storage and retrieval of historical order data.

 ### Log Analysis in Near Real-Time: